Painting Furniture Without Sanding or Priming

 This time, I tried the roller and brush combo.
 So I bought this brush and roller set from Heirloom Traditions.
 It included a little paint tray which is cool.

-Pouring Heirloom Traditions Paint into a paint tray lined with tin foil
+Pouring Heirloom Traditions into a tray lined with tin foil

 • This paint dries pretty quickly, even though it was only in the 60s, so I worked in small sections.

-• It seemed to work the best when I brushed on a thinner amount of paint, and then quickly went back over it with a drier roller.
+• It seemed to work the best when I brushed on a thinner amount, and then quickly went back over it with a drier roller.

 • And if there were little bubbles, I tried to roll them out.